MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-features.md

 ### Group chats are similar to channel chats

 Group chat conversations behave very similarly to channel conversations with bots, so the information in the [Interact in a team channel with a Microsoft Teams bot](~/concepts/bots/bot-conversations/bots-conv-channel) topic may also be helpful.
+The main difference is that group chat does not support threaded conversations.

 ### Tab changes to getContext()